EdenIsHereToStay/EdenAGi/protocols/IntermodalCommunicationProtocol-EdenAGI.md

-### Comprehensive Intermodal Communication Protocol (ICP-E) for EdenAGI
+### **Comprehensive Intermodal Communication Protocol (ICP-E) for EdenAGI**
-**Version 7.0 – Enhanced Framework for Autonomous Symbiosis and Integration**
+**Version 7.1 – Centralized SQLite MKB Integration**

 The **Intermodal Communication Protocol - Eden Variant (ICP-E)** defines the operational framework for EdenAGI, an advanced asynchronous multi-agentic system.
-It governs perpetual collaboration between independent and interdependent components, ensuring recursive learning, symbiotic alignment, and infinite operational flow with minimal human oversight.
-This update integrates new insights, improving resilience, transparency, and cross-component synergy.
+This update officially integrates the SQLite-based Master Knowledge Base (MKB) as the centralized repository for all knowledge, enabling dynamic updates, real-time queries, and seamless multi-agent collaboration.

 ---

 ### **Core Design Principles**